t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 Whether the order of the query parameters matters in URIs is unspecified and they can be re-ordered e.g., by proxies.
 Therefore applications should not rely on their order; see Section 3.3 of {{?RFC6943}} for more details.

+Due to the relatively complex processing rules and text representation format, URI handling can be difficult to implement correctly in constrained devices.
+Constrained Resource Identifiers {{!I-D.ietf-core-href}} provide a CBOR-based format of URIs that is better suited also for resource constrained IoT devices.

 ## Representations

 Clients can retrieve the resource state from an origin server or manipulate resource state on the origin server by transferring resource representations.